-Primary Care Partnerships (PCP) planning must align with the State Department of Health’s PCP Program Logic and the Victorian Public Health and Wellbeing Plan 2015-19 and Municipal Health and Wellbeing Plans 2017-21 of their shires and address evidence based health and wellbeing for communities.
+Primary Care Partnerships (PCP) planning must align with the Department of Health and Human Services guidelines, the Victorian Public Health and Wellbeing Plan 2015-19, the Municipal Health and Wellbeing Plans 2017-21 of their shires and address evidence based health and wellbeing for communities.

 The Central Victorian Primary Care Partnership’s (CVPCP) planning process is evidence based.
 We have used our community health and wellbeing profiles and other sources of population based data; consultation and involvement with our shire forums and discussions with our partners and other key agencies to define our priority populations and issues.

 CVPCP works with local and regional agencies to ensure a social inclusion lens is applied to projects. programs and planning, and to collectively pursue our vision that we live and work in communities that are inclusive, resilient and healthy.
 Our health and wellbeing partnership plans (see below) acknowledge that all partners have a leadership role to play in ensuring our diverse communities can live a full and healthy life.
 As such, we have committed to applying a social inclusion lens to all of our work in these plans.
 This commitment will be enacted by utilising the document Building a Socially Inclusive Rural Community: A Complete Resource.